Zamzamke/bucketlist_project/README.md

 # BucketList API

-This project is a Django REST API for managing personal bucket lists.
+A bucket list is a list of things that one has not done before but wants to do before dying.This is an API for an online bucket list using the Django Rest Framework.This API creates a foundation of an app that will help you track things you want to do before you die.
 Users can create, view, update, and delete bucket list items.
-Authentication is required to access the API.

 ## Features